 - End of semester written examination (2 hours): 50%

 - Simulating random variables: inversion of the cdf; rejection sampling; transformations; ratio of uniforms.

 - Nonparametric bootstrap methods; the Jackknife.

-- EM algorithm: data augmentation; the multinomial model; mixture distributions, censored data, standard errors, Monte-Carlo EM.
+- EM algorithm: data augmentation; the multinomial model; mixture distributions, censored data, Monte-Carlo EM.